ThomasNakas/ThomasNakas/README.md

-## Hello, GitHub community!
+# Hello, GitHub community! 👋

-I am thrilled to introduce myself to this talented and innovative community.
-My name is Thomas, and I have a background in Mathematics and a passion for creativity and problem-solving.
-For the past 11 years, I have been teaching Mathematics, honing my pedagogical skills, and improving my critical thinking abilities.
-I have also spent the last five years working as a receptionist and minor manager at a social hostel, where I gained valuable experience in human resource management, coordination, and adaptability.
+My name is Thomas, and I'm thrilled to introduce myself to you.
+As a Mathematics alumnus from Athen's University, I've always had a passion for problem-solving and creativity.

+Over the past decade, I've been teaching Mathematics and developing my skills in pedagogy and logical thinking.
+Additionally, I've spent the last five years working in the hospitality industry, where I gained valuable experience in human resource management, coordination, and adaptability.

-Recently, I made a career shift towards software development, which has been a long-standing fascination of mine.
-I am currently enrolled in the Social Hackers Academy Bootcamp for Front-End/Blockchain Development, where I am actively learning HTML, CSS, JavaScript, Python, React, and 3js.
-My background in Mathematics and exposure to programming languages such as Java, Matlab, and R have provided me with a keen sense of logic and an appreciation for interactive, instant-feedback systems.
+Recently, I made the decision to pursue a career in software development, which has been a long-standing fascination of mine.
+My background in Mathematics and exposure to programming languages such as Java, Matlab, and R have equipped me with a keen sense of logic and an appreciation for interactive, instant-feedback systems.

-As a creative problem-solver, I believe my diverse range of skills, including my musical and artistic background, make me an ideal candidate for your community.
-I am excited to contribute my skills and learn from other talented individuals.
-Thank you for taking the time to read about me.

-Best regards,
-Thomas
+To further my knowledge and skills, I've been actively learning HTML, CSS, JavaScript, Python, React, and 3js.
+I'm currently enrolled in the Social Hackers Academy Bootcamp for Front-End/Blockchain Development, which has been an incredible experience so far.

+Overall, I'm excited about the prospect of joining the GitHub community and contributing to innovative projects that push the boundaries of technology.
+Thank you for taking the time to get to know me, and I look forward to collaborating with you all soon!

+---

+### Skills:

+- Mathematics
+- Pedagogy
+- Human Resource Management
+- Coordination
+- Adaptability
+- HTML
+- CSS
+- JavaScript
+- Python
+- React
+- 3js

+---

+### Interests:

+- Software Development
+- Blockchain
+- Interactive Systems
+- Music Production
+-